jraiskin/Automated_categorization_medication/log_progress_lab.md

     - Introduce noise sources, such as noisy activation functions.
     - Context where LSTM outperforms, such as shorter key strokes, random unknown characters. e.g. plot accuracy vs how many characters the classifier "sees".
-    - Explor ensemble methods, e.g. a joint prediction based on weighted LSTM and linear classifiers.
+    - Explore ensemble methods, e.g. a joint prediction based on weighted LSTM and linear classifiers.
 Next meeting on Wed (19/4) 10:00.
 Todo:
     - Fix saving step to be the last step.